5 Of The Best Hybrid Bikes Under $500

 Will You Carry A Briefcase?

-Or any other type of bag for that matter.
+Or a backpack or pannier for that matter.
 If so, then a hybrid with a rack on the rear (or one that has eyelets for a rack) is the way to go.

 Hybrid Bike At The Beach